If you have had credit problems in the past it can be tough to get a loan in your own name, especially if you still have a bad credit score.

 Consider if you cannot repay the loan and the guarantor has to step in, what effect will that have on your relationship with the guarantor?
 It's really essential to discuss all these issues in advance so that your guarantor is comfortable with the level of risk they're taking on.

 Guarantor loans are targeted at those with bad credit scores, namely if you have poor credit and have been turned down by mainstream lenders.

 Having someone support you can help you borrow at more sustainable rates, and make it easier to pay back your debts.

-Often this enables you to borrow higher sums than you would be able to from payday loan companies and other bad credit lenders.
+Often this enables you to borrow higher sums than you would be able to from other bad credit lenders.
 Whilst they offer lower rates of interest than payday loans, they are still expensive, with typical APRs starting from around 50%.